onmyway133/Swiftlane/README.md

 - Simple wrapper around existing tools like xcodebuild, instruments and agvtool
 - Reuse awesome Swift scripting dependencies from Swift community

-## How to

 Puma is intended to be used as a Swift library.
 Just import in your Swift script file and run.
-Here's an example using [Marathon](https://github.com/JohnSundell/Marathon)
+There's no additional configuration file, your Swift script file is the source of truth.

+## How to

+To see Puma in action, head over to [TestApp](https://github.com/pumaswift/Puma/tree/develop/Example/TestApp), there is a TestApp project with a `script.swift`.
+The name of this file does not matter.

+You need to tweak the `teamId` and options according to your project.

+### Use Marathon

+For simplicity, we can use  [Marathon](https://github.com/JohnSundell/Marathon) which simplifies fetching dependencies, compiling and running the script.

 ```swift
 import Puma // marathon:https://github.com/pumaswift/Puma.git